 Our vision

-Ambitions and Goals
+Ambitions

-Our ambitions and goals underpin our new way of working and aim to tackle the challenges we face as a community.
+Our ambitions underpin our new way of working and aim to tackle the challenges we face as a community.
 To do this we must reduce health inequalities and improve patient outcomes, increase efficiency, reduce duplication, and improve job satisfaction for staff.
 The benefit of integration means we can work in partnership at every level to:

 Our priorities